Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Choice of the lens model

+where $z_\ell$ is the lens redshift and $\sigma$ is the velocity dispersion of the lens, ${dV_c}/{dz_\ell}$ is the differential comoving volume, ${dN_\ell}/{dV_c d\sigma}$ is the comoving number density of lenses with velocity dispersion $\sigma$ at redshift $z_\ell$, $r_E$ is the Einstein radius of a lens at $z_\ell$ with velocity dispersion $\sigma$, and $D_l$ is the angular diameter distance to the lens.
+The number density of lenses is computed as

+where the first term denotes the comoving number density of dark matter halos with mass $M$ at redshift $z_\ell$ given by the halo mass function model of \cite{Behroozi:2012iw}.
+We use the Jacobian ${dM}/{d\sigma} = 3M/\sigma$ to convert a dark matter halo of mass $M$ into an SIS lens of velocity dispersion $\sigma$.
+The limits $\sigma_\mathrm{min}$ and $\sigma_\mathrm{max}$ in Eq.~\eqref{eq:opt_depth} corresponds to the lightest and heaviest dark matter halos that we consider, with masses $10^8 M_\odot$ and $10^{15} M_\odot$.
+Thus, we consider both galaxy and cluster scale lenses.
+See Sec.~2.2.1~\cite{Jana:2024uta} or the Supplementary Material of~\cite{Jana:2022shb} for more details.

-Singular isothermal ellipse (SIE) lenses have an optical depth comparable to or lower than that of the SIS model~\citep{Huterer:2004jh}, resulting in a similar or reduced number of strongly lensed events.
-The NFW model used by BDS, as well as more realistic lens models for galaxy clusters, will have much smaller optical depths~\citep{2012arXiv1206.4919S,Brando:2024inp,Vujeva:2025kko}, producing an extremely small number of lensed events.
-This will not suffice to produce the required lensing magnification to explain the observed high-mass BHs.
+The lensing optical depth $\tau(z_s)$ and magnification distributions depend on the lens model assumptions.
+Singular isothermal ellipse lenses have an optical depth comparable to or lower than that of the SIS model~\citep{Huterer:2004jh}, resulting in a similar or reduced number of strongly lensed events.
+The NFW model will have much smaller optical depths~\citep{2012arXiv1206.4919S,Brando:2024inp,Vujeva:2025kko}.

+BDS uses a modified elliptical NFW model with a steeper central region that aims to model the baryonic contribution~\citep{Diego:2019rzc}.
+The optical depth of this model is comparable to or slightly lower than the SIS model that we use (see Fig.~\ref{fig:opt_depth_SIS_eNFW}).
+It will be even harder for the BDS lens model to produce the required lensing magnification to explain the observed high-mass BHs.
+Hence, we do not expect this to alter our conclusions.